ToshioCP/Gtk4-tutorial/gfm/sec20.md

 GSettings object looks for this file by the following process.

-- It searches `glib-2.0/schemas` subdirectories of all the directories specified in the environment cariable `XDG_DATA_DIRS`.
+- It searches `glib-2.0/schemas` subdirectories of all the directories specified in the environment variable `XDG_DATA_DIRS`.
 Most common directory is `/usr/share/glib-2.0/schemas`.
 - If `GSETTINGS_SCHEMA_DIR` environment variable is defined, it searches all the directories specified in the variable.
 `GSETTINGS_SCHEMA_DIR` can specify multiple directories delimited by colon (:).